oma3dao/portal-position-paper/portal-position-paper.md

 ## The OMA3 Portal System

-The OMA3 portal system is essentially an inter-world version of the intra-world teleporting systems described above.
+The OMA3 portal system, tentatively named the Inter-World Portaling System (IWPS), is essentially an inter-world version of the intra-world teleporting systems described above.
 In other words, OMA3’s portal system allows travel between different worlds, not just locations in the same world.
 To be more specific, we have defined two portal system use cases using UML (Unified Modeling Language) to reduce confusion moving forward.

 UML use case descriptions are commonly used by consortiums as the first step in a standardization process.
-Use cases describe the main goals and functions of a “system” (in this case, the OMA3 portal system) from the perspective of the external entities that interact with it.
+Use cases describe the main goals and functions of a “system” (in this case, IWPS) from the perspective of the external entities that interact with it.
 These entities are called “actors” and they can be humans or non-humans (e.g.- software applications or hardware).

 ### Portal Actors

 A use case consists of a sequence of actions that shows how actors and the system collaborate to achieve a specific outcome or perform a certain task (in this case, two tasks).
-OMA3 has defined the following actors for the portal system use cases:
+OMA3 has defined the following actors for IWPS use cases:

   * User- The User is an entity (most likely a human, but it could be machine-based) that operates in real life and operates one or more Avatars in one or more Metaverse Platforms.
   * Asset- An avatar or an item, owned by the User or a Platform.